-The Nutrition and Physical Activity Self-Assessment for Child Care (NAP SACC) project at the UNC Center for Health Promotion and Disease Prevention has been updated on a new website called “Go NAP SACC.”
+The Nutrition and Physical Activity Self-Assessment for Child Care (NAP SACC) project at the UNC Center for Health Promotion and Disease Prevention is now “Go NAP SACC.”
 Go NAP SACC features an interactive website.
-Look there for resources for children from birth – 5 years, a new focus on breastfeeding and infant feeding, screen time, and outdoor play.
+Look there for resources for children from birth – 5 years, a focus on breastfeeding and infant feeding, screen time, and outdoor play.
 Go NAP SACC can be adapted for different child care settings, including family child care homes.
-The new Go NAP SACC website, found at www.gonapsacc.org, gives technical assistance professionals self-assessments and other tools to keep up to date with the activities and needs of child care programs.
-New materials will be added over the next several years.
+The Go NAP SACC website, found at www.gonapsacc.org, gives technical assistance professionals self-assessments and tools.
 You can follow Go NAP SACC on Facebook (https://www.facebook.com/GoNAPSACC) and Twitter.
-Updated 5/2013
+Reviewed and reaffirmed 3/2018.

 This pest control website of the U.S. Environmental Protection Agency (EPA) includes an extensive list of pest management resources, with special materials about Integrated Pest Management in child care as well as handouts to download and distribute to parents and staff about the effect of pesticides on children.
-12/2012
+Reviewed and reaffirmed 3/2018.

 Materials and links to reliable informaton about preventing sleep-related deaths of infants are available on the website of the National Institute of Child health and Human Development.
 For more information go to http://www.nichd.nih.gov/sids/

 The federally-funded Healthy Child Care America national resource center at the American Academy of Pediatrics developed a FREE online educational training program for child care providers.
 To learn more about this program or to take the training for 1 hour of continuing education credit, go to http://www.healthychildcare.org/sids.htm.
 Reviewed and reaffirmed 3/2018.